Hotel: Largest

 In 2006, Guinness World Records listed the First World Hotel in Genting Highlands, Malaysia, as the world's largest hotel with a total of 6,118 rooms (and which has now expanded to 7,351 rooms).
 The Izmailovo Hotel in Moscow has the most beds, with 7,500, followed by The Venetian and The Palazzo complex in Las Vegas (7,117 rooms) and MGM Grand Las Vegas complex (6,852 rooms).

 Oldest

 According to the Guinness Book of World Records, the oldest hotel in operation is the Nisiyama Onsen Keiunkan in Yamanashi, Japan.
 The hotel, first opened in AD 707, has been operated by the same family for forty-six generations.
-The title was held until 2011 by the Hoshi Ryokan, in the Awazu Onsen area of Komatsu, Japan, which opened in the year 718, as the history of the Nisiyama Onsen Keiunkan was virtually unknown.
+The title was held until 2011 by the Hoshi Ryokan, in the Awazu Onsen area of Komatsu, Japan, which opened in the year 718, as the history of the Nisiyama Onsen Keiunkan was previously virtually unknown.

 Highest

-The Rosewood Guangzhou located on the top floors of the 108-story Guangzhou CTF Finance Centre in Tianhe District, Guangzhou, China.
-Soaring to 530-meters at its highest point, earns the singular status as the world's highest hotel.
+The Rosewood Guangzhou, located on the top floors of the 108-story Guangzhou CTF Finance Centre in Tianhe District, Guangzhou, China, is the world's highest hotel.
+It is 530 meters above ground level at its highest point.